Selling Inherited Property in Clarksville TN

 If you decide to sell an inheritance, you will probably be required to pay capital gains tax on the difference between what you net from the sale and your basis (basis equals purchase price plus improvements minus depreciation).

 One positive thing about inheriting property is that it is taxed on the value of the property the day that the owner died.
-Therefore, the beneficiary gets a “step-up” in basis and pays less capital-gains tax.
+Therefore, the beneficiary gets a “step-up” on a basis and pays less capital-gains tax.
 The current federal capital-gains tax is 15%.
 If the estate is a personal residence and you meet certain guidelines, you can be exempt from capital gains tax on the first $250,000. if single, or $500,000. if married.

 Example: Let’s say John Doe buys his home for $10,000.00 in 1945.
 Sally Q inherits John Doe’s property on the day John Doe dies in 2010.
 At the time of John Doe’s death, the property is worth $350,000.
 Sally Q would pay no capital gains tax if she sells the property for $350,000. a week after John Doe dies as the basis of the property (value upon John Doe’s death) is equal to the value of the property upon Sally Q selling the property.

-Unless you qualify for an exception under the law, most transfers of an estate called for a reassessment of the property, which will likely increase the property taxes paid on the estate.
+Unless you qualify for an exception under the law, most transfers of an estate call for a reassessment of the property, which will likely increase the property taxes paid on the estate.
 Therefore, as a practical consideration, a beneficiary of inherited real property must make sure that they will be able to pay the increased property taxes as they become due, or ultimately risk the chance of losing the property in the future for delinquent property tax payments.

 Selling an Inherited Property in Clarksville TN